ASSISTED SELF GUIDED TOUR

 Arrive by public transport to the capital town of Kerry – Tralee – world famous for the Rose of Tralee.
-At 5pm your Guide will collect you from the Meeting Point & drive you on to the village of Camp where you overnight for your first 2 nights.
+At 5pm your Guide will collect you from the Meeting Point & drive you to you B&B in Tralee for your first night.

 Access for this holiday is made by a bus or train connection from Shannon Airport, Dublin Airport or Cork Airport.
 This service is available all year round.

 Your first days hiking takes you along the northern side of the Dingle Peninsula with views across North Kerry as you hike in the foothills of the ancient Slieve Mish mountains.
 With a wonderful history of folklore & mythology, you can enjoy the wonderful landscapes around you as you hike east towards Tralee.
 At the end of your hike, everyone will gather together in the village of Blennerville, before returning by minibus to Camp for your 2nd overnight.

 Longest Distance: Up to 20kms.
 Total Ascent: 400mts.
 Total Descent: 340mts.

 Shortest Distance: Up to 5kms.
 Total Ascent: 120mts.
 Total Descent: 95mts.